-She wrote a song in late August (the 23rd or something I think probably when they filmed their episode of Punk'd) 2011 with Justin Beiber.
-I don't know what it's called, what it's about or which one of their album's it was written for but it will probably never get released now! haha All I know is that Selena Gomez really liked it and said it was a duet and kind of acoustic sounding which sounds really nice.
-Although I'm not a fan of his I really wish one of them would release it so I can hear it!
+She wrote a song on August 26th 2011 with Justin Beiber, I assume when they filmed her Punk'd episode.
+I don't know what it's called, what it's about or which one of their albums it was written for but it will probably never get released sadly.
+All I know is that Selena Gomez really liked it and said it was a duet and kind of acoustic sounding which sounds really nice.
+Although I'm not a fan of his I really wish one of them would release it or it would leak so we can hear it! haha

 I'm not sure if I spelled his name right but I heard she wrote with him so they must have at least one unreleased song that they wrote together before spring 2005 when she signed with Sony because that's when the article that mentioned it came out..

 When Taylor got the idea for We are never ever getting back together she said they were in the middle of recording another song.
-She said she couldn't really remember what it was about but she thinks it was a happy lovey-dovey song about liking a guy or something like that.
-Not sure who it would've been about because I don't know who she liked at that point (this was sometime in 2011 I think towards the beginning of the year but in February at the earliest because that was the last time she was seen with Jake Gyllenhaal who WANEGBT is about).
-It was written for Red but it's possible it could be on 1989 because it's more recent than other unreleased songs we know of and was written with Max Martin and Shellback who it has been confirmed that she wrote with for 1989!
-I'm sure there's others she's written with them at this point that didn't make it onto Red and/or 1989 but since I don't know of any specific songs other than this one I won't list them and if I find any more out that I don't know the title of I can just add them to this one to save space.
+She said she couldn't really remember what it was about but she thinks it was a happy lovey-dovey song about liking someone or something like that. lol I'm sure there's others she's written with them at this point that didn't make it onto any of her albums but since I don't know of any other specific songs I won't list them and if I find any more out that I don't know the title of I can just add them to this one to save space.